betalgo/openai/Readme.md

 I will always be using the latest libraries, and future releases will frequently include breaking changes.
 Please take this into consideration before deciding to use the library.
 I want to make it clear that I cannot accept any responsibility for any damage caused by using the library.
 If you feel that this is not suitable for your purposes, you are free to explore alternative libraries or the OpenAI Web-API.

+I am incredibly busy.
+If I forgot your name, please accept my apologies and let me know so I can add it to the list.

 ## Changelog
+### 6.8.0
+* Added .Net Standart Support, Massive thanks to @pdcruze and @ricaun

 ### 6.7.3
 * **Breaking change**: `ChatMessage.FromAssistance` is now `ChatMessage.FromAssistant`.
 Thanks to @Swimburger
 * The Tokenizer method has been extended with `cleanUpCREOL`.
 You can use this option to clean up Windows-style line endings.
 Thanks to @gspentzas1991